Skip to main content

 You can think of refrigerated trailer rentals almost like a limousine service for your perishable items.
 In a limo, you get VIP treatment and stylish travel.
 In an ice truck rental, luxury and style are replaced with plenty of room, accessible storage, and a temperature-controlled environment.
 These features keep your cargo cool and protected from outdoor elements like rain, sleet, and snow, so you can make sure your items arrive on time when you need them.

 You may be wondering to yourself, "Refrigerated trailer rentals sound like the perfect fit for my business.
-But how do I find them in South Carolina?"
+But how do I find them in Goose Creek, SC?"
 The easy answer to that question is to call Charleston Refrigerators Trailers - the Lowcountry's premier choice for high-quality refrigerated trailers and ice truck rentals.

 Every one of our refrigerated trailer rentals are: